xalelax/vocabboost/README.md

 which appear relatively frequently in the book with respect to some other text corpus.

-I hope this could be useful to someone else too; stay tuned :-)
+I hope this will be useful to someone else too; stay tuned :-)